jarviscanada/jarvis_data_eng_JohnnyLin/angular-frontend/README.md

 Source code is managed by GitHub.

 ## Improvements
-Write at least three things you want to improve e.g.
-- Modify server side data models and APIs to be consistent with the frontend
+- Modify server-side data models and APIs to be consistent with the frontend
 - Improve navigation bar features to make it more intuitive
 - Add features to the Quotes page (add, remove, filter, etc.)